Writing your profile

 Remember to log in to your Childcare.co.uk account regularly and update your information to make sure it reflects your current availability.
 Parents are unlikely to contact you if your status says ‘no vacancies’ or 'not currently available' because you have forgotten to update your listing!

-The search results on the Childcare.co.uk website default to the order of last login so it is really important to login regularly to ensure that you stay towards the top of your local search results.
+The search results on Childcare.co.uk are ordered in-part based upon the date of last login, so it is really important to login regularly to ensure that you stay towards the top of your local search results.

 If you are about to go on holiday, remember to login to the Childcare.co.uk website and put a note on your profile saying when you are due to return.
 This will save parents contacting you while you are away and thinking that you are unreliable.
 Don’t forget to remove the message from your profile when you come back home and are ready to start advertising again!